digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/monitoring.rst

 - ``Connected Participants``: the list of connected participants
 - ``Sequencer``: a boolean flag indicating whether the embedded sequencer writer is operational

+A sequencer node also returns the following additional field starting from Canton 2.8.6:

+- ``Accepts admin changes``: a boolean flag indicating whether the sequencer accepts admin changes

 A sync domain topology manager or a mediator node returns:

 - ``Node uid``: the unique identifier of the node